5min read

 Impact of social media on teens' mental health

 Parents and professionals worry about the time spent online, about the content that is seen by teenagers, and about the possible temptations that abound in the online world.
 The striking thing is that this anxiety is not experienced in the same way by young people themselves.
-By and large they are aware of the risks in the online world and feel that they are able to manage them.
+By and large they are aware of the risks in the online world and feel that they can manage them.
+There is no doubt that today social media is seen by adults as representing a major problem for young people.

 Mental health

 One of the major worries for adults has to do with possible mental health problems associated with the use of social media.
 It does appear to be the case that, certainly among teenage girls, mental health problems such as depression are on the rise.
-In addition those who demonstrate the most extensive use of social media do appear to have higher levels of depression and other problems.
-However we are far from being able to demonstrate a direct link showing cause and effect.
+In addition, those who demonstrate the most extensive use of social media do appear to have higher levels of depression and other problems.
+However, we are far from being able to demonstrate a direct link showing cause and effect.
 It may just be that other factors, such as the family environment for example, are affecting both social media use and mental health.

 One important possibility is that vulnerable teenagers may find that the use of social media is a critical outlet for support.
 These individuals may be isolated, they may have to deal with difficult family situations, or they may have experienced trauma of one sort or another.
 For these young people the internet may provide an outlet, or a safe place to go for support.
 The online world may provide a way of sharing experiences with others who are facing similar adversity.